UnifiedPush/specifications/specifications/android.md

 * features (ArrayList\<String\>): indicate the connector is requesting a set of optional features to be enabled.
 It MUST be the qualified name of the action declared to advertise this feature.
 The connector MUST check that the action is declared before requesting an optional feature.
 * message (String): a short description of the purpose of the registration that the distributor MAY show to the user.

-The distributor MUST send a broadcast intent to one of the following action when it handles this action:
+The distributor MUST send a broadcast intent to one of the following actions when it handles this action:
 * org.unifiedpush.android.connector.NEW_ENDPOINT
 * org.unifiedpush.android.connector.REGISTRATION_FAILED

 ### org.unifiedpush.android.distributor.UNREGISTER

-The connector sends this action to unregister to push messages.
-The intent MUST contain 1 extra:
+The connector sends this action to unregister from push messages.
+The intent MUST contain 2 extras:
 * token (String): the token supplied by the end user application during registration
 * application (String): the end user application package name.